clojang/clojang/README.md

 ## Building [&#x219F;](#table-of-contents)

-``rebar3`` is used for the top-level builds of the project, running ``lein`` under the covers in order to build the Clojure code and ``.jar`` file.
-To build everything -- LFE, Erlang, and Clojure -- you need only do the following:
+``rebar3`` is used for the top-level builds of the project.
+It runs ``lein`` under the covers in order to build the Clojure code and create the Clojang``.jar`` file.
+As such, to build everything -- LFE, Erlang, and Clojure -- you need only do the following:

 * ``rebar3 compile``